hepabolu/programming-by-stealth/docs/pbs85.md

 To facilitate the display of the currency data, I built a dictionary named `CURRENCIES` defining the english names, symbols, and icons for each supported currency.
 The dictionary is indexed by three-letter ISO 4217 currency codes.
 Rather than hard-coding the currencies to display, I chose to define them in globally scoped variables named `DEFAULT_CURRENCIES` (the currencies for my 3 cards), and `DISPLAY_CURRENCIES` (the currencies to display within each card).
 Both of these variables are arrays of ISO 4217 currency codes.

 To generate the HTML for each card, I chose to write a stand-alone asynchronous function named `buildCurrencyCard()`.
 The function takes an ISO 4217 code as its only argument, and returns an HTML string.
-The function uses AJAX to fetch the exchange rates, combines those downloaded rates with information from the currencies dictionary to build a view object, and then generates the HTML using the embedded Mustache template.
+The function uses AJAX to fetch the exchange rates, combines those downloaded rates with information from the `CURRENCIES` dictionary to build a view object, and then generates the HTML using the embedded Mustache template.

 Finally, the document ready handler loops over the currencies defined in the `DEFAULT_CURRENCIES`, calls `buildCurrencyCard()` with each to build an array of promises, and then uses `Promise.all()` to create a single promise for all three HTML snippets.
 When the promise resolves, the three snippets are added into the document.